-Fred. (after a pause) Poor child, poor child.
-Well, you have appealed to my sense of duty, and my duty is only too clear.
+FRED. (after a pause) Well, you have appealed to my sense of duty, and my duty is only too clear.
 I abhor your infamous calling; I shudder at the thought that I have ever been mixed up with it; but duty is before all - at any price I will do my duty.

-King.
+KING.
 Bravely spoken!
 Come, you are one of us once more.

-Fred.
-Lead on, I follow.
-(Suddenly) Oh, horror!
+FRED.
+Lead on, I follow. (suddenly) Oh, horror!

-King & Ruth.
+RUTH and KING.
 What is the matter?

-Fred.
+FRED.
 Ought I to tell you?
 No, no, I cannot do it; and yet, as one of your band -

-King.
+KING.
 Speak out, I charge you by that sense of conscientiousness to which we have never yet appealed in vain.

-Fred.
+FRED.
 General Stanley, the father of my Mabel -

-King & Ruth.
+RUTH and KING.
 Yes, yes!

-Fred.
+FRED.
 He escaped from you on the plea that he was an orphan?

-King.
+KING.
 He did.

-Fred.
+FRED.
 It breaks my heart to betray the honoured father of the girl I adore, but as your apprentice I have no alternative.
 It is my duty to tell you that General Stanley is no orphan!

-King & Ruth.
+RUTH and KING.
 What!

-Fred.
+FRED.
 More than that, he never was one!

-King.
-Am I to understand that, to save his contemptible life, he dared to practice on our credulous simplicity?
-(FREDERIC nods as he weeps) Our revenge shall be swift and terrible.
+KING.
+Am I to understand that, to save his contemptible life, he dared to practise on our credulous simplicity?
+(FREDERIC nods as he weeps.)
+Our revenge shall be swift and terrible.
 We will go and collect our band and attack Tremorden Castle this very night.

-Fred.
+FRED.
 But stay -

-King.
+KING.
 Not a word!
 He is doomed!

-No.6. - TRIO - Ruth, Frederic & King.
+TRIO.

+KING and RUTH.

+FREDERIC.
-King & Ruth.
-Away, away! my heart's on fire;

-I burn, this base deception to repay.
-This very night my vengeance dire

-Shall glut itself in gore.
+Away, away! my heart's on fire; I burn, this base deception to repay.
+This very night my vengeance dire Shall glut itself in gore.
 Away, away!

-Fred.
 Away, away! ere I expire -

-I find my duty hard to do to-day!
-My heart is filled with anguish dire, It strikes me to the core.
+I find my duty hard to do today!

+My heart is filled with anguish dire,

+It strikes me to the core.
 Away, away!

-King.
+KING.
 With falsehood foul

 He tricked us of our brides.

-Let vengeance howl; The Pirate so decides.
+Let vengeance howl;

+The Pirate so decides.

 Our nature stern

 He softened with his lies,

 And, in return,

-To-night the traitor dies.
+Tonight the traitor dies.